DivingSnorkelingWildlifeMarine Sanctuary

 Sea Turtle Encounters

-Swim alongside green sea turtles in shallow seagrass beds—one of the most reliable turtle encounters in the Philippines.
+Swim alongside green and hawksbill sea turtles in shallow seagrass beds and coral gardens—one of the most reliable turtle spots in the Philippines.

 Protected Marine Sanctuary